Rafflesia patma: Similar species

 Rafflesia patma shares Java with two other species of Rafflesia: R. zollingeriana, the most common, and R. rochussenii.
 R. zollingeriana only occurs inland in the mountains of the southeast of the island, although R. patma does occur on or along the southern coasts.
 R. rochussenii is the only species on the island in which the tiny stalked warts (ramenta) on the inside surface of the perianth-tube are shaped somewhat like disc-like knobs on long stalks.
 In R. patma these warts are reduced or even somewhat absent, but in R. zollingeriana the tube is densely covered in ramenta ending in acute points, and some of the ramenta can be branched.
 The pale colour of R. patma flowers is also a distinctive characteristic.

 Distribution

 This plant perhaps only occurs on the island of Java in Indonesia.
 It is thought to also have occurred in southern Sumatra, but overharvesting of the flowers may have caused it to become extirpated from this island.

 Ecology

-Rafflesia patma is a holoparasite of Tetrastigma lanceolaurium, a rainforest liana in the Vitaceae, the botanical family that includes the grape vine.
+Rafflesia patma is a holoparasite of Tetrastigma leucostaphylum, a rainforest liana in the Vitaceae, the botanical family that includes the grape vine.